SoeRatch/disqueue/README.md

 - Jobs are added to Redis Streams based on their priority level.
 - Job metadata like status, retry count, and last stream ID is stored in Redis Hashes.
 - Worker continuously reads from streams in strict priority order.
-- Failed jobs are retried up to a max retry limit.
+- Failed jobs are retried up to a max retry limit and then moved to a Dead-letter Queue (DLQ).
 - FastAPI provides endpoints to submit and query jobs.

 ---